mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 ## Perils of in-context learning

-ICL allows general-purpose LLMs to adapt to new tasks from a few examples without training.
+ICL allows general-purpose LLMs to adapt to new tasks without training.
-This lowers the sample complexity and the computational cost of adapting the model.
+This lowers the sample complexity and the computational cost of repurposing the model.
 However, these benefits also come with drawbacks.
 In particular, the performance of ICL can be susceptible to various design decision when constructing prompts.